dchen278/dot_gitignore/README.md

 - **VSComputer**: Try to survive longer than an AI player.
 Try your luck with insane mode

 ## How-To-Launch
-1. Either download the ZIP file for this repository or clone it
+1. Run `git clone https://github.com/dchen278/dot_gitignore.git` in a directory of your choice
-2. In a terminal, enter the following commands
+2. In a terminal, enter the following commands (Use a terminal that supports ANSI for the best experience)
 ```
 cd /path/to/dot_gitignore
 javac Woo.java